The 8,000 million inhabitant was born in Latin America, know in which country

-The world population exceed this tuesday 8 billion peopleaccording to the official estimate of United Nations, which considers it “an important milestone in human development” and a reminder, in full COP27of “our shared responsibility to care for our planet”.
+The world population surpassed this Tuesday 8 billion peopleaccording to the official estimate of United Nations, which considers it “an important milestone in human development” and a reminder, in full COP27of “our shared responsibility to care for our planet”.

 For the UN, “this unprecedented growth” (there were 2,500 million inhabitants in 1950) is the result “of a progressive increase in life span thanks to advances in public health, nutrition, personal hygiene and medicine” .